GajjalaSrividya/FocusFlow/README.md

 ##  Running with Docker (Recommended)
 # Clone the repository
 git clone https://github.com/GajjalaSrividya/FocusFlow.git

 cd FocusFlow

+cp .env.example .env

+Edit .env and provide your Gmail credentials (used for sending emails)

 # Stop and remove any existing containers and networks (optional cleanup)
 docker compose down